0XMagic/VtexGui/README.md

 # VtexGui
-Automates the creation of vtf and vmt files from TGA images
+Automates the creation of vtf and vmt files from TGA images\
+(This application only works on Windows)

 ## User guide
 1. Install [Python 3](https://www.python.org/)